Sim Kui Hian: Early life and education

-Sim is the son of Sim Kheng Hong (沈庆鸿) who was the Deputy Chief Minister of Sarawak from 1974 to 1991.
+Sim is the son of father Tan Sri Datuk Amar Sim Kheng Hong (沈庆鸿) who was the Deputy Chief Minister of Sarawak from 1974 to 1991; and mother Puan Sri Datin Amar Lim Su Kheng (Chinese: 林素卿).
 He received his primary education at Chung Hua Primary School No.4 and his secondary education in St. Joseph's Secondary School, Kuching.
-After that, he completed his Higher School Certificate at St. Bede's College in Mentone, Victoria, Australia.
+After that, he completed his Higher School Certificate at St. Bede's College in Mentone, in Victoria, Australia.
 He graduated with an MBBS from Monash University's Alfred Medical School and completed his cardiology fellowship at Monash Medical Centre in Melbourne.

-Career
+Early career

 When Sim found out that the Sarawak General Hospital (SGH) was attempting to set up a cardiology unit, he left his practice and returned to Malaysia in 1998, after spending 17 years in Australia.
 In 2001, the Cardiology Department of SGH was set up.
+He was instrumental alongside Dr. Ong Tiong Kiam in the setting up of this cardiac services.
 The department had progressively evolved into a cardiology centre (SGH Heart Centre, which later renamed Sarawak Heart Centre) with its own standalone facilities in Kota Samarahan and a recognised training centre for cardiothoracic surgeons.

 Sim's maiden contest for public office was in the 2011 Sarawak Elections which he lost.
 Five years later, he contested and won in the 2016 Sarawak Elections.